tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 2. Instructor Do: Intro to Portfolios (5 mins)

-Engage the class with the following discussion around portfolios:
+Explain the following regarding portfolios and engage the class by answering any questions:

 * What is an investment portfolio?